 Ghrelin is the hormone that tells your brain that it's time to eat.
 Ghrelin levels increase the longer you go without eating until it drives you to seek out food.
 Having a meal causes Ghrelin levels to recede.
-Some people are more reactive to Ghrelin than others, which cause them to get hungry more often, leading to an excess of calories.
+Some people are more reactive to Ghrelin than others, which causes them to get hungry more often, leading to an excess of calories.

 Neuropeptide Y also activates hunger and is produced to encourage you to find food when you are stressed or under fasting conditions.
 It reduces energy levels to help prevent starvation, but when Neuropeptide Y levels are imbalanced, it makes you stay hungry and fatigued.

 One of the best ways to combat the impact of Ghrelin is to eat smaller meals distributed throughout the day.
-Eating slowly and deliberately and giving Ghrelin Levels time to subside cause you to eat less calories.
+Eating slowly and deliberately and giving Ghrelin Levels time to subside cause you to eat fewer calories.
 Empty carbs do little to stem the effects of Ghrelin, so opt for meals rich in complex carbs with healthy protein and fat to get you full and keep you there.

 Estrogen is known for regulating the menstrual cycle, but Estrogen is present in both men and women and helps modulate the vascular, skeletal, and immune systems.
 If Estrogen falls into imbalance, it can lead to weight gain and obesity.
-Body fat produces Estrogen naturally, and is the primary way that men produce the hormone.
+Body fat produces Estrogen naturally, and this is the primary way that men release the hormone.
 Too much body fat puts Estrogen Levels out of balance and creates a feedback mechanism that makes it harder to lose weight.
 Estrogen production that is too low can also cause women to experience obesity, especially in the midsection and gut.

 Certain foods to limit to control Estrogen include refined carbohydrates and red meat.
 Exercise and controlled weight loss also diminish the severity of high Estrogen.